nicolas-tdc/weave/README.md

 ## Initialize your application

-- Clone weave repository to your application's folder
+- Clone weave repository to your chosen application's folder

-*Name and chose a location for your app*
 ```bash
 git clone git@github.com:nicolas-tdc/weave.git ./path/to/my-app
 ```

-- Move to 'my-app' application's root directory
+- Move to your new application's root directory
 ```bash
 cd ./path/to/my-app
 ```

-- Remove weave git remote

-*This will unlink your directory from weave's repository*
+- Unlink your application from weave's git repository
 ```bash
 rm -rf .git
 ```

-- Initialize your git project
-*Create your own application repository and execute initial git setup*
+- Link your application to your own application repository
 ```bash
 git init
 git add .